CaffeineLab/isocertmgr/README.md

 Use the template to build your own filters for markets.

 stores - the certificate stores to search.
-filters
+(Most will be found in 'MY') filters
 &nbsp;&nbsp;market
 &nbsp;&nbsp;&nbsp;&nbsp;field